-You can use the hostnamectl command to change the pretty, transient and static hostnames (More on that later - or skip to bottom).
-To change all the hostnames at one time issue the hostnamectl command with the set-hostname option like so:
+You can use the hostnamectl command to change the pretty, transient and static host names (More on that later).
+To change all the host names at one time issue the hostnamectl command with the set-hostname option like so:

 hostnamectl set-hostname myhost

-NOTE: Replace option with the particular hostname you want to change.
+You can replace static with any of the optional host names.
 Valid options are pretty, static or transient.

 hostnamectl set-hostname "Savona's Laptop" --pretty

-To clear a hostname use the same command but replace the hostname with two quotes like so:
+To clear a host name use the same command but replace the name with two quotes like so:

 hostnamectl set-hostname ""